Pathakarnav22/Hr-WorkFlow/README.md

 # HR Workflow Designer (React + React Flow)

-A mini visual workflow builder for HR teams to design, configure, and simulate internal processes such as onboarding, approvals, and automation flows.
+A visual workflow builder for HR teams to design, configure, and simulate internal processes such as onboarding, approvals, and automation flows.

 ⸻
 Vercel Deployment Link